regenwatchdog/regenwatchdog.github.io/_estates/westminster/eburybridge.md

 Plans were submitted in 2014 [(ref:14/01295/COFUL)](https://www.london.gov.uk/sites/default/files/public%3A//public%3A//PAWS/media_id_255164///ebury_bridge_estate_report.pdf) which were subsequently approved in 2016.
 These proposals were found to be unviable and remained unimplemented until they subsequently expired in 2019.

-A fresh planning application was submitted in July 2020.
+The 2014 plans envisaged the retention of four of the estates grey brick blocks.A fresh planning application was submitted in July 2020 which now includes the retention of just one of these blocks.
+The plans seek to demolish a total of 336 homes (198 social rent, 138 council leasehold) and replace them with 758 new homes, of which 50% affordable - of which 300 social rent and 86 intermediate.

 __Links:__
 Westminster Council's planning application documents: [https://idoxpa.westminster.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QDECO3RP2RE00](https://idoxpa.westminster.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QDECO3RP2RE00)